Soal dan Jawaban Toefl

 (D) whose production of

-6. Since prehistoric people first applied natural pigments to cave walls, ---- have painted to express themselves.
+6. Since prehistoric people first applied natural pigments to cave walls,

 (A) when artists